-The competition starts earlier than ever.
+Why was life better as a kid?
+When we were kids things just seemed so much simpler and easier.
+The competition starts earlier than ever now.
 It’s not just in the classroom either.
 Parents know that the price of higher education has grown astronomically.
 In order to possibly grab a sports, or dance, or music scholarship parents are pushing their children to succeed earlier in extra-curricular activities via supplementary practices, tournaments, outside trainings, rehearsals, concerts, and performances.

 As a result, kids are feeling the pressure.
 They’re going to counseling more.
 They’re relieving the stress through cutting.
 And, because it’s become so prevalent, “cutting” is no longer hidden from peers.
 Every teen knows another teen who cuts.
 So, that makes it mainstream, which means more teens cut.
 And, when so many do it, they think, there can’t be anything wrong with it, right?